ros-navigation/navigation2/doc/use_cases/navigation_with_cartographer.md

 **Navigation 2 with Cartogtographer**

 This document explains how to use Navigation 2 with Cartographer.
-This allows ROS 2 users to generate maps and navigate at the same time.
-In other words, the user can easily navigate their robot in an unknown environment by sending target poses.
+The following steps show ROS 2 users how to generate occupancy grid maps and use Navigation 2 to move their robot around.

 - Install ROS 2
 - Install Navigation 2